Mickie-n-s/bikesharing/README.md

 - There were over 2.3 million rides for the month of August 2019.
 - 81% of the users were subscribers.
 65% of the users were confirmed males and 25% were confirmed females.
-- There is a wide range of the age of the users.
-Younger users tend to use the service for longer rides.
+- Riders ranged widely in age, and younger drivers tended to take longer rides.
 - Top ride starting locations are in the most touristic and busy areas, as we see here in Manhattan.

 <br>